 An AOR is ideal for businesses with fluctuating short-term employment needs.
 When they want to quickly onboard freelancers or contractors while retaining full legal control, an AOR is the way to go.
 An AOR can also help set up a local entity, which may be necessary in some countries for working with contractors.

 An EOR is a legal employer in its own right, whose services include handling contracts, managing employee benefits, and ensuring legal compliance.
 For businesses that wish to onboard long-term employees and contractors in a new market, an EOR can handle all HR-related tasks.
-In addition, working with an EOR means there is no need to establish a local legal entity.
+In addition, working with a good EOR means there is no need to establish a local legal entity.
 This is especially useful if the business expands to a different country with its own labor laws.

 Pros and Cons of AOR and EOR